zacjones93/zacjones93/README.md

 I work at egghead.io helping instructors design educational content that is effective and respects your time.

+I'm interested in:

+- 🌱  digital gardens
+- 🕸️ knowledge graphs
+- 🎨 design,
-I'm interested in 🌱 digital gardens, 🕸️ knowledge graphs, 🎨 design, and 🏋️ training for health and wellness.
+- 🏋️ training for health and wellness

 <!--